mmhs013/pyMannKendall/README.md

 ```python
 print(result.slope)
 ```
-or, you can directly unpacked results like this:
+or, you can directly unpack your results like this:
 ```python
 trend, h, p, z, Tau, s, var_s, slope = mk.original_test(data)
 ```